C-Lakshmi/exam_portal/readme.md

   npm install
 ```
 ### Setup the MySQL Database
-- **Start MySQL Server**
+- **Start MySQL Server** <br>
-If using XAMPP, open the XAMPP Control Panel and start Apache & MySQL.
+If you are using XAMPP, open the XAMPP Control Panel and start Apache & MySQL. <br>
-If using MySQL Server, ensure it’s running.
+If you are using MySQL Server, ensure it’s running.
-- **Create the Database**
+- **Create the Database**  <br>
-Open (http://localhost/phpmyadmin/) or use the MySQL CLI.
+Open (http://localhost/phpmyadmin/) if using XAMPP
-Create a new database:
 ```sql
 CREATE DATABASE exam_system;
 ```
 - **Import the Database Schema**
-    - If using phpMyAdmin:
-    - Select the exam_system database.
+1)  Select the exam_system database.
-    - Click on the Import tab.
+2)  Click on the Import tab.
-    - Choose the db_setup.sql file.
+3)  Choose the db_setup.sql file.
-    - Click Go to execute the SQL script.
+4)  Click Go to execute the SQL script.

 - **If using MySQL CLI, run:**
 ```sh